redplayer0/tax_advisor/README.md

 # Setup - How to run
 - Clone the repo
 - In order to run the application you need an `.env` file, for convenience an example is provided
-- Run 'mv .example_env .env' to rename the example, then open the file and edit the values with your keys and preferences
+- Run `mv .example_env .env` to rename the example, then open the file and edit the values with your keys and preferences
 - Run `docker-compose up --build`
 - Navigate to `localhost:80` or `0.0.0.0:80`
 - Explore the application